 Complications with pregnancy

-Auto-immune disease may also affect a woman’s risk factors differently than men.
-Research is showing that women with lupus or rheumatoid arthritis have an increased risk of heart attack.
+The auto-immune disease may also affect a woman’s risk factors differently than men.
+Research is showing that women with lupus or rheumatoid arthritis have an increased risk of a heart attack.

 What Can I Do to Prevent a Heart Attack?